rutvik1010/WeatherApp/README.md

 # WeatherApp

-Currently workin on a weather app using Yahoo API and pygame library
+Currently workin on a weather app using the Yahoo API and pygame library.
+The app wil also have background music and a wikipedia article generator.
+The dev flow is showed in the 'Flow' file.